-Aged 54, Female, Malaysian (Executive Director)

-Shirleen Lee Poh Kwee was appointed to the Board of FFB on 24 January 2003 as Executive Director.
-She is also an Executive Director of MEB.
-She is a qualified Chartered Accountant with the Malaysian Institute of Accountants and a Fellow Member of the Association of Chartered Certified Accountants, United Kingdom.
+Aged 55, Female, Malaysian (Group Finance Director) Shirleen Lee Poh Kwee was appointed to the Board of FFB on 24 January 2003 as Group Finance Director.
+She is also Group Finance Director of MEB.
+She is a fellow member of the Association of Chartered Certified Accountants, United Kingdom and a Chartered Accountant with the Malaysian Institute of Accountants.
 She is also a Certified Financial Planner of the Financial Planning Association of Malaysia.
 Prior to joining MEB as Group Financial Controller in 1993, she was attached to an international accounting firm, KPMG Malaysia, for 4 years.
 She was involved in the listing exercise of MEB on the Main Board of the Bursa Securities in 1994.

-She is currently the Group Finance Director of MEB and Finance Director of major subsidiaries of the MEB Group.
-She was involved in the acquisition of the business and assets of the FFB Group in 1995, and subsequently, financial planning and management of the FFB Group over the past twenty five (25) years.
+She is also the Finance Director of major subsidiaries of the MEB Group.
+She was involved in the acquisition of the business and assets of the FFB Group in 1995, and subsequently, financial planning and management of the FFB Group over the past twenty-six (26) years.